 - When the CCR haul trucks arrive at the Brandywine Site, they are routed to the active fill area in Phase 2A.
 Haul roads are posted with a maximum speed limit of 15 mph as a safety measure and to minimize the generation of dust. - CCRs are deposited at the working face under the direction of a site operator also serving as a spotter.
-CCRs are spread over the current working face with a bulldozer in uniform lifts and compacted with a smooth-drum roller. - The active CCR working areas are routinely watered by the facility's dedicated mobile water truck to maximize ash compaction and for dust suppression.
-The water truck is permanently on site and refills from the onsite ponds and other resources. - Trucks and equipment are cleaned inside Phase 2A and all trucks are cleaned and/or washed at the facility's truck wash station prior to leaving the Brandywine Site.
+CCRs are spread over the current working face with a bulldozer in uniform lifts and compacted with a smooth-drum roller.
+Pond solids are typically stockpiled in the active work area until they have sufficiently dried, then it is spread and compacted in uniform lifts. - The active CCR working area is routinely watered by the facility's dedicated mobile water truck to maximize ash compaction and for dust suppression.
+The mobile water truck is filled from an onsite groundwater well near the Wastewater Treatment Facility for watering of the active CCR working area. - Trucks and equipment are cleaned inside Phase 2A, and all trucks are cleaned and/or washed at the facility's truck wash station prior to leaving the Brandywine Site.